‘A Cage of Trees and a Prison of Bones’ is taken from the manuscripts of Iolo Morganwg (Edward Williams, 1747-1826), and is retold by Rob Mimpriss.

 Caradoc and his men heard of the order he had given, and with one voice they said this: ‘It would be ignoble for us to defend our country except with fire and blood, so let us burn the forests ourselves, from the Severn as far as the river Towy, so that there is not even a sprig left where we could hang a flea.
 Then we shall challenge the Romans to come, and we shall meet them on open ground, and still we shall defeat them.’
 Thus they set fire to the woods, and through the length and breadth of Caradoc’s realm the smoke and dust rose from the scorched earth, and even the smallest gnat could not find shade.

 Then once again the Emperor of Rome received messengers from Wales.
 ‘We are sent by King Caradoc, the son of Brân, the son of Llŷr,’ they said.
 ‘We would sooner have peace and tranquillity than war, sooner feed our cattle and sheep than our war-horses, sooner meet our brothers for feasting than your legionaries for their slaughter: the war between your race and ours was not begun by us.
 We have met your armies in the forest, and you know how we have destroyed them, but we now have burnt our forests to the ground, and all our land is stripped bare.
-Come, and we will meet your armies on bare ground, two Romans for every Welshmen, and then we will see if you can win back the honour you have lost.
+Come, and we will meet your armies on open ground, two Romans for every Welshmen, and then we will see if you can win back the honour you have lost.
 Mark our words well, for it is Caradoc himself who summons you.’

-The ambassadors returned to their king, although the emperor itched to kill them, and the Roman armies marched upon Wales, a great foreign rabble blown by the winds from every corner of the earth.
+The ambassadors returned to their king, although the emperor itched to kill them, and the Roman armies marched upon Wales, a great foreign rabble blown by the winds from every corner of Europe.
 Caradoc and his men fought them fiercely, as easily in the open as they had in the woods, and left the carcasses of their dead in great piles for the ravens and wolves to feed on.